icon

 • Mix one tablespoon of lime juice with warm water and raw honey and drink it.

-• Consume blueberries and natural yogurt.
+• Consume blueberries and natural yoghurt.

 Conclusion